Mauricio Lomelin

 My scripts use a namespaced architecture.
 Since shell scripts share a global namespace, this is a defensive practice I leverage to reduce potential naming conflicts across scripts, to make library functions discoverable, and to reduce global namespace pollution by encapsulating all global variables.
 Here is what this entails:

 I did not create these rules in a vacuum.
 I learned by writing and maintaining many scripts, and by reviewing scripts written by others.
 This, however, is the first time I have written them out.
 I have never needed to because these all make sense to me, they feel natural, and they make my code easier to maintain.
 It was straightforward to look at my code and generate the style guide I have been implicitly following.
-It feels good to document them as a guide to my future self.
+It felt good to document the style guide as a guide to my future self.

 How would I recommend you develop your own?
 Review scripts you’ve written in the past, look at useful scripts you’ve run into, be critical of scripts you’re working on now, and seek resources online (some large companies publish their own style guides).
 You will quickly learn how to organize and document your code, how to implement best practices, and what guidelines make sense for you.
 Don’t be academic about it - be pragmatic.
-The goal is have a set of rules and guidelines that help you write code that remains readable and maintainable months or years from now.
+The goal is have a set of rules and guidelines that help you, your team, or an LLM write code that remains readable and maintainable months or years from now.